larscom/ngrx-store-formsync/README.md

 ## Persisting State

-This library works really well with [@larscom/ngrx-store-storagesync](https://github.com/larscom/ngrx-store-storagesync)
+This library works with [@larscom/ngrx-store-storagesync](https://github.com/larscom/ngrx-store-storagesync)

-You can persist the state of your forms to `localStorage` or `sessionStorage` in a few seconds.
+You can persist the state of your forms to `localStorage/sessionStorage` in a few seconds.

 ```ts
 import { storeFormSyncKey } from '@larscom/ngrx-store-formsync'; // import storeFormSyncKey